Dick Francis: Writing career

 Francis wrote more than 40 international best-sellers.
 His first book was his autobiography The Sport of Queens (1957); he was offered the aid of a ghostwriter but rejected the idea.
 The book's success led to his becoming the racing correspondent for London's Sunday Express newspaper, and he continued in that job for 16 years.

 He set his first thriller, Dead Cert, published in 1962, in the world of horse racing, establishing a specialized niche for his work.
-Subsequently he regularly produced a novel a year for the next 38 years, missing only 1998 (during which he published a short-story collection).
-Although all his books were set against a similar background, his male protagonists held a variety of jobs, including artist (In the Frame and To the Hilt), investigator for the Jockey Club (Slay-Ride and The Edge), pilot (Rat Race and Flying Finish), and wine merchant (Proof).
+Subsequently, he regularly produced a novel a year for the next 38 years, missing only 1998 (during which he published a short-story collection).
+Although all his books were set against a similar background, his male protagonists held a variety of jobs, including artist (In the Frame and To the Hilt), investigator for the Jockey Club (Slay-Ride and The Edge), pilot (Rat Race and Flying Finish), film director (Wild Horses) and wine merchant (Proof).
 All the novels are narrated by the hero, who in the course of the story learns that he is more resourceful, brave, tricky, than he had thought, and usually finds a certain salvation for himself as well as bestowing it on others.
 Details of other people's occupations fascinated Francis, and he explores the workings of such fields as photography, accountancy, the gemstone trade, and restaurant service on transcontinental trains—but always in the interest of the plot.
 Dysfunctional families were a subject which he also exploited (Reflex, a baleful grandmother; Hot Money, a multi-millionaire father and serial ex-husband; Decider, the related co-owners of a racecourse).

 Francis rarely re-used his lead characters.
 Only two heroes were used more than once; injured ex-jockey turned one-handed private investigator Sid Halley (Odds Against, Whip Hand, Come to Grief, Under Orders, also in Refusal by Felix Francis after his father's death) and Kit Fielding (Break In and Bolt).

 According to a columnist for the Houston Chronicle, Francis "writes believable fairy tales for adults—ones in which the actors are better than we are but are believable enough to make us wonder if indeed we could not one day manage to emulate them."